trolster/urcli/README.md

 # CLI tool for the Udacity Reviews API

-> **IMPORTANT NOTICE:** The API is going to be shut down and `urcli` will become inactive in the following months.
-You should no longer use `urcli` alongside any official Udacity mentor dashboard features.
-The only commands that are currently recommended are `revenue` and `notify`.

 `urcli` is a Command Line Interface for configuring and running API calls against the Udacity Reviews API.
 You can find the API documentation here: https://review.udacity.com/api-doc/index.html.

 [![npm downloads](https://img.shields.io/npm/dt/urcli.svg?style=flat)](https://www.npmjs.com/package/urcli)
 [![npm version](https://img.shields.io/npm/v/urcli.svg?style=flat)](https://www.npmjs.com/package/urcli)
 [![npm license](https://img.shields.io/npm/l/urcli.svg?style=flat)](https://www.npmjs.com/package/urcli)

+---
+**IMPORTANT NOTICE:** The API is going to be shut down and `urcli` will become inactive in the following months.
+You should no longer use `urcli` alongside any official Udacity mentor dashboard features.
+The only command that is currently recommended is `notify`.
+You can read about `notify` in the following section:

 ## The `notify` Command